CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/00-explore-foundry.md

 ## Summary

-In this lab, you created and explored a Microsoft Foundry project and became familiar with the Microsoft Foundry portal and its associated Azure resources.
-You used the built-in AI assistant to understand platform capabilities, navigated key areas used for developing AI solutions, and deployed a generative AI model from the model catalog.
-You then connected a client chat application to your Foundry resource using the project endpoint and API key, and explored multiple AI capabilities including conversational AI, text analysis, speech, computer vision, information extraction, and built-in safety guardrails.
+In this lab, you created a Microsoft Foundry project and explored the Microsoft Foundry portal and its underlying Azure resources.
+You examined how Foundry projects are organized within a parent Foundry resource, explored the portal's key capabilities, and used the built-in AI assistant to learn more about the platform.
+You then deployed a generative AI model from the model catalog and connected a client application using your project endpoint and API key.
+Finally, you interacted with the deployed model to explore a variety of AI capabilities, including conversational AI, text analysis, speech, computer vision, information extraction, and built-in responsible AI safety guardrails.

-### You've successfully completed the hand's-on lab!
+### You've successfully completed the hands-on lab!